slash4-de/learn-reactjs/source/day1.rst

 4.2.
 More on Components
 =======================
-Let's look our Spot layout in DOM heirirachy prospective.
+Let's look at our Spot layout in DOM heirirachy prospective.

 1. First of all we have spot (box) as whole.
 2. Then we have spot name